apolloclark/jenkins/README.md

 watch tail -n 32 /var/log/jenkins/jenkins.log
 ```

-## Configure for Language
+## Configure for Programming Language

-There are multiple sub-projects within this one which are Quickstarts for
+There are multiple sub-projects within the ./data folder, which are Quickstarts
-various programming languages and web frameworks.
-You can edit the Vagrantfile
+for various programming languages and web frameworks.
+You can edit the
-to install language specific code quality tools, and enable language specific
+Vagrantfile to install language specific code quality tools, and enable
-Build projects.
+language specific Build projects.

 ## Links